The Ultimate 2025 Havasu Falls Hike Trail Guide - Backpacking Trail Details, Camping, Permits, Weather, Photography, and More

 7) Havasu Falls Camping Information

-Where to Camp: The Havasupai Falls campgrounds, while requiring permits, are "first-come-first-serve" as far as picking a place to pitch your tent goes.
+Where to Camp: The Havasupai Falls campgrounds, while requiring permits, are first-come/first-serve as far as picking a place to pitch your tent goes.
 The entire campground area is about a mile long and is sandwiched between Havasu Falls and Mooney Falls in the Grand Canyon.
 Most of the campsites are located along Havasu Creek, and you can look for clearings and benches to pick out your site.

 Most of the sites are excellent for camping with flat campground areas.
-There is also a ton of trees which allow a lot of unique hammock camping options!
-You may not camp anywhere else besides the Havasupai Campground during your hike.
+There are also a ton of trees which allow aunique hammock camping options!

 Where to Get Water: The water spigot that you can use to fill up your water is located at the entrance of the campground, so it could be advantageous to camp there.
 However, it is also nice to walk a bit further down the way to get away from the crowds for a bit.
 We just filled up our water + an extra water drum and hiked further down Havasu Creek as we walked into the campground.
 Then we didn't have to hike back in the morning to fill up our water on Day 2.